United States

 Washington

-Benefits: Covers some of the spousal rights that are offered to legally married
+Benefits: Covers many of the spousal rights that are offered to legally married

 opposite-sex couples.
 For same-sex partners, as well as opposite-sex couples in which at